sankar-1776/Wissensbar/README.md

 # This is the Wissensbar Calculator!

 **This is the Wissensbar Calculator!** *Any idea what this means?
 No?* Don't worry - it is my job to explain that to you.

 The **Wissensbar Calculator** is a calculator that calculates the area of a circle when the user has given it the radius of that circle. *Does not seem very interesting does it?* Let me tell you that you think right: it's not very cool or stuff, and in the current version of the project, it even uses that console that is inbuilt into your computer...
 Gee!
 Weird, is it not?
+Yeah!
+Of course, people!!!

 ## 🚀 | **BUT THAT IS THE VERY REASON THAT YOU SHOULD USE IT!**